 This Pressure Cooker Lemon Extract takes the cake for “Prettiest Extract”.
 I mean just look at the bright yellow, lemony sunshine in a jar!
 Super fragrant, happy, refreshing, Lemon Extract!

 Now the first time I made this it was bitter and soapy tasting.
 The reason being that I was using a very dull vegetable peeler and was getting a lot of the white, bitter pith with my strips of peel.

 Then came along this heavenly fruit peeler, and my zest peeling abilities have gotten seriously fierce!

 Compared to commercial lemon extracts, that to me taste and smell very artificial, this Pressure Cooker Lemon Extract gives an incredible punch of fragrant lemon to whipped cream, ice cream, Berry Lemon Compote (so good mixed in yogurt!), and this delicious lemon curd by my dear friend Barbara at Pressure Cooking Today.
-She is an amazing person and I wouldn’t be where I am today without her.
-She also has a cookbook coming out this fall, and if you’ve spent time on her blog, you just know the book is going to be good!

 I went a bit heavier on the amount of lemon peel that I put in this extract compared to other recipes I’ve seen and I think it’s well worth it considering how cheap it is to make it.